sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

    B^* + ^* \longleftrightarrow ^*+B^*      \\
    A^*+B^* \longrightarrow AB(g) + 2^*

-Thus additional to the already described events of atomar and dissociative adsorption, the diffusion of species :math:`A` and :math:`B`, as well as the formation and desorption of :math:`AB` has to be implemented.
+Thus additional to the already described events of single atom and dissociative adsorption, the diffusion of species :math:`A` and
+:math:`B`, as well as the formation and desorption of :math:`AB` has to be implemented.
 In the following we present first the event classes which are additionally needed and are the same for the nanoparticle and the surface.